reactjs/react.dev/content/tutorial/tutorial.md

 [View the current code.](https://codepen.io/gaearon/pen/aWWQOG?editors=0010)

-### Add an Interactive Component
+### Making an Interactive Component

-Let's fill the Square components with an "X" whenever we click them.
+Let's fill any Square with an "X" when we click it.
-We'll change the button tag that is returned in the Square's `render()` function to this:
+First, change the button tag that is returned from the Square component's `render()` function to this:

 ```javascript{4}
 class Square extends React.Component {